reynolds-adam/Projects/README.md

-# PythonProjects
+# Projects
-Code for python projects with electronics, games, web applications and more.
+Code for projects with electronics, games, machine learning, visualizations, and more